Robin-Sch/Chattin/README.md

 # Chattin

+Chattin has been shut down.
+I might continue with the project in the future, but for now I won't.

 Chattin is an application to talk with other people.
 You can join different rooms to talk with different people.

 ![Logo](https://github.com/RobinSchapendonk/Chattin/blob/master/build/icon.png)